Anoopcna/Dashboard-on-R-Shiny-Montecarlo-simulations/README.md

 # Dashboard-on-R-Shiny-Montecarlo-simulations
-This was done as a project as a part of Masters in R
+This was done as a project as a part of Masters in Data Science & Analytics